pydantic/pydantic/docs/usage/validation_errors.md

 ## `dataclass_exact_type`

-This error is raised when validating a dataclass with `strict=True`:
+This error is raised when validating a dataclass with `strict=True` and the input is not an instance of the dataclass:

 ```py
 import pydantic.dataclasses